GeertJohan/ango/README.md

 [![Build Status](https://drone.io/github.com/GeertJohan/ango/status.png)](https://drone.io/github.com/GeertJohan/ango/latest)

+#### Devtool
 This project involves several packages.
 There's a simple tool to automatically run and update the workspace as you go.
 To run the tool, cd into the root folder (ango) and run: `sh tools/dev/run.sh`.
-This performs the following:
+The devtool performs the following:
  - Watch ango source (and imported packages) and re-build on change.
  - Watch example source (and imported packages) and re-build on change.
- - Re-genereate example ango service when ango tool was re-build or when .ango file changes.
+ - Re-generate example ango service when ango tool was re-build or when .ango file changes.

 #### Packages & directories
 The ango source is divided into seperate packages: